-He spent years writing thousands of articles and letters to Congress to create a national park, but was opposed by logging, mining, and agricultural companies.
+He spent years writing thousands of articles and letters to Congress to create a national park but was opposed by logging, mining, and agricultural companies.
 But on On January 26, 1915, Mills’ dream became a reality when President Woodrow Wilson signed the Rocky Mountain National Park Act and established to park.

 June 3, 1921 – Flash floods kill 1500 in southern Colorado and devastate the city of Pueblo

-In the late spring of 1921, a massive flood covered over 300 square miles with water, and took the lives of 1,500 Pueblo, CO residents.
-According to a recent 9News feature, the part of the city where the the Arkansas River meets Fountain creek was completely inundated with water.
+In the late spring of 1921, a massive flood covered over 300 square miles with water and took the lives of 1,500 Pueblo, CO residents.
+According to a recent 9News feature, the part of the city where the Arkansas River meets Fountain creek was completely inundated with water.
 600 homes were washed away in the flooding, and Pueblo’s business district was under 10 ft of water in just two hours.

 In what must’ve been a bizarre and horrifying sight for those who lived to share what they’d survived through, the local lumberyard caught fire and sent burning timber barreling down flooded city streets.
 By the end, 1500 were killed, and more than $300 million in damage was done by today’s standards.
-Pueblo’s downtown was completely ravaged by the flooding, and much of the city were severely damaged.
+Pueblo’s downtown was completely ravaged by the flooding, and much of the city was severely damaged.

 August 1948 – Construction of the Valley Highway begins